thomasperi/mojl/docs/v2.0.0-alpha.unreleased/frontend-scripts.md

 # Frontend Scripts

-> to-do: The specific code snippets on this page have not been tested yet.

 Mojl is mainly about modularizing the source code itself, but it's a good idea to also write your frontend JavaScript in a way that encapsulates the functionality and state of each module instance.
-Mojl includes a built-in frontend library for exactly that.
+Mojl includes a built-in frontend library for doing just that.
+(This "library" is currently only one small method weighing in at 242 bytes when minified.)

 By default, the library is not added to your site (that would be presumptuous), but it's easy to add via the `useFrontendLibrary` option: